anandkanav92/NOTES/concepts.md

 - learning model distribution to predict early stopping: http://aad.informatik.uni-freiburg.de/papers/15-IJCAI-Extrapolation_of_Learning_Curves.pdf
 	- `why`
 		-	The bayesian optimization algorithm has been found to work better than human experts but at the cost of more resources.
 One key reason is human can detect if the model will perform poorly after gew SGD steps and thus terminate it before complete evaluation.
+	- `what`
 		-  Thus, this method use learning curve models to predict the performanc of model few iterations and if the predicted performance is smaller than the current best, it stops the evaluation.
 	- `how`
 		-
+		-
 - Freeze-thaw Bayesian optimization - optional
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY5Mzk1NzgsLTExNjQ5OTIxOSwxMDI1MD
-U5NjI5LDk2MDk3OTcsLTE5NjgyNzI1ODMsMTg4MzgzNzk5OSwt
-NDE3NTk5NjAsLTM4MTM3NTYyNSw1NDg1OTkzMjksODgyNzU4NT
-UyXX0=
+eyJoaXN0b3J5IjpbLTc3OTU2MTA4MiwtMTE2NDk5MjE5LDEwMj
+UwNTk2MjksOTYwOTc5NywtMTk2ODI3MjU4MywxODgzODM3OTk5
+LC00MTc1OTk2MCwtMzgxMzc1NjI1LDU0ODU5OTMyOSw4ODI3NT
+g1NTJdfQ==
 -->